Skip to main content

 After each run, Octo generates an HTML report that shows the changes made to the infrastructure.
 You should notice a new HTML file in your root directory.
 You can view the HTML report in any web browser - simply drag and drop the HTML file into the browser, or double-click the HTML file.

 This report gives you an overview of the changes made to the infrastructure.
-You will often find this report beneficial to review the transaction after every run to ensure changes were as expected.
+You will often find this report beneficial to review the transaction after every run to ensure changes were applied as expected.

 Cleaning Up (Optional)